Sydney & Sophia Johnston

 The Totara, Matai and Kauri construction has weathered 139 years and apart from the removal of the servants’ wing which housed 12 domestic staff and eight gardeners, Oruawharo today is virtually as Sydney and Sophia knew it.
 Sydney established the extensive woodlands which remain a feature of the property and in 1899 extended the homestead with a grand ballroom and further bedrooms, taking the total number to the present-day 12.

-Oruawharo became a centre for Victorian and Edwardian ‘gentry’ social life; constant house parties were entertained with tennis, croquet and picnics.
+Oruawharo became a center for Victorian and Edwardian ‘gentry’ social life; constant house parties were entertained with tennis, croquet and picnics.
 There were horse races and the hunt was hosted with lavish breakfasts and teas.
 It also played a role shaping the emerging district.
-Takapu was established on part of the station and the Johnstons became ongoing benefactors to the town.
+Takapau was established on part of the station and the Johnston's became ongoing benefactors to the town.

-Apart from four years in the 1960s after personal tragedy led to the family gifting it to the Catholic Church, Oruawharo remained in family's hands until the Harris' purchased it in 2000 and the Lauder family in 2022.
+Apart from four years in the 1960s after personal tragedy led to the family gifting it to the Catholic Church, Oruawharo remained in the original family's hands.
+The property has since been owned by 2 families, the Harris's that saved it from getting demolished in 2000 and the Lauder family that purchased it in 2022 and is currently still living in the Homestead.